Coverage Of The High Park Fire – UPDATED

 Road Closure Information:

 Larimer County Sheriff’s Office now has a webpage dedicated to road closures due to the High Park Fire.
-Visit the link larimersheriff.org/site-page/high-park-fire-road-information for more information.
+Visit the link http://larimersheriff.org/site-page/high-park-fire-road-information for more information.

 Photo and Video Links:

 Photos and Video from the National Guard of the High Park Fire are available at the following sites:

 Larimer County has opened the High Park Fire Disaster Recovery Center on the Colorado State University Campus at Johnson Hall.
 The center is open Mon-Fri from 7 a.m. to 7 p.m. and Saturday and Sunday from 9 a.m. to 3 p.m.
 Parking is free for victims on the south side of the administration building.
 For more information, please visit their website at http://www.safety.colostate.edu.

 Effective June 20, 2012: Eagle’s Nest Open Space is OPEN to the public.